-□ Prioritize food safety!

-- ☐ Measure all ingredients and do any advance food preparation, as necessary (chop, dice, precook). - □ Virginia Cooperative Extension does not promote consumer products.
+etting Ready Prioritize food safety!
+Measure all ingredients and do any advance food preparation, as necessary (chop, dice, precook).
+Virginia Cooperative Extension does not promote consumer products.
 Cover or remove labels on food product containers so the company's name is not visible.
-Or, you can premeasure ingredients and place them in storage containers. - When possible, use clear containers to store ingredients.
-Remove the lids or covers just before the demonstration.
-Make sure the commercial labels are also removed from any food containers you use.
+Or, you can premeasure ingredients and place them in

-☐ The demonstration area is your "stage."
-The center of the table will be the actual work area for mixing, slicing, kneading, rolling, etc. Set up the work area so that items you will use are easy to reach and work with.
-Keep the work area free of distracting items.
-Make it attractive with a clean tablecloth.

-☐ Have a few clean, damp cloths stored in a plastic bag, ready to wipe up spills and clean the work area and your hands.

-- Set up any ingredients that are premeasured. - □ Trays can be a helpful way to carry and organize your food items.
-Set up the trays so you can work from left to right (or right to left if that is more comfortable for you), taking the ingredients from the left tray, using them in your workspace in the center, then placing the empty containers on the right tray.

-Prepare a clean container, such as a plastic mixing bowl, for waste materials.

-☐ If you need to use electrical equipment of any kind, bring along an extension cord and make sure you know how to operate the equipment.
+When possible, use clear of ingredients.
+Remove the libefore the demonstration. commercial labels are also food containers you use.
+It add a disclaimer to your puthe ingredients you have use available to purchase and any endorsement of their puths.
+Make sure the premoved from any f that is not possible, resentation that used were the ones is not meant to imply The demonstration area is center of the table will be for mixing, slicing, kneadi the work area so that items to reach and work with.
+K of distracting items.
+Make clean tablecloth. the actual work area ing, rolling, etc. Set up s you will use are easy eep the work area free Have a few clean, damp of to wipe up spills and clear your hands. - Set up any ingredients that t are premeasured.
+Trays can be a helpful way organize your food items. you can work from left to if that is more comfortable ingredients from the left to workspace in the center, the containers on the right tray Set up the trays so right (or right to left e for you), taking the ray, using them in your nen placing the empty Have a clean container, su bowl, for waste materials. ch as a plastic mixing If you need to use electrication, bring along an extensure you know how to ope sion cord and make Clean, plain, simple clothing foods demonstration.
+An an especially if you have a Mapron.
+Avoid jewelry, ring long necklaces, long finger polish.
+These can be distrated as a fety problem if they get pron is a good choice, laster Food Volunteer s, bangle bracelets, rnails, and fingernail acting and may pose a food.

-- □ Clean, plain, simple clothing is best for doing a foods demonstration.
-An apron is a good choice, especially if you have a Master Food Volunteer apron.
-Avoid jewelry, rings, bangle bracelets, long necklaces, long fingernails, and fingernail polish.
-These can be distracting and may pose a safety problem if they get lost in the food. - ☐ Hair should be neat and pulled away from your face.
-Make sure that no hair can fall into the food. - Post a sign that indicates that your demonstration is "Brought to you by Virginia Cooperative Extension."
+☐ Hair should be neat and pulled away from your face.
+Make sure that no hair can fall into the

+□ Post a sign that indicates that your demonstration is "Brought to you by Virginia Cooperative Extension."
 Your FCS agent can help obtain one for you.